sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 #### Fix missing punctation

 A flaw of the Whisper model is that transcriptions can sometimes be missing punctation.
+Try setting the “Prompt” setting (requires macOS 14 / iOS 17) to, for example:

+> Hello.
+I like cake.

-To fix missing punctation, copy the text from Aiko, go to [ChatGPT](https://chat.openai.com), and use this prompt: `Fix the missing punctation.
+If that still doesn't fix it, try copying the text from Aiko, go to [ChatGPT](https://chat.openai.com), and use this prompt: `Fix the missing punctation.
 Don't change the text otherwise: TRANSCRIPTION TEXT`

+#### Record and transcribe by pressing the iPhone action button

+[This](https://www.icloud.com/shortcuts/62a62ef967b74ffb897d72ee6a881746) shortcut records, transcribes, and then shows the result in the Aiko app.
+Save the shortcut and then select it in the action button settings.

+If you want to record, transcribe, and then do something with the transcription in your shortcut workflow, check out [this](https://www.icloud.com/shortcuts/00198bd63c094540ba25fe066245319d) shortcut.
+You could, for example, pass the transcription to the ChatGPT shortcut action for further processing.

+#### Quickly record and transcribe (iOS)

+Do the same as the above, but instead add the shortcut to the Home Screen (can be done in the shortcut settings).

 #### Quickly record and transcribe (macOS)